-If you do a desert safari in the evening you can actually save some money as it often includes delicious dinner – if you see it like that the desert safari is not that expensive anymore and costs only a few $$§.
+If you do a desert safari in the afternoon/evening, you can actually save some money as it often includes a delicious dinner.
+If you see it like that, the desert safari is not that expensive anymore and costs only a few $$$.

 Best Places to Stay in Dubai on a Budget

-Some places are incredibly expensive – like Marina, the Palm, or Jumeirah Beach.
+Some places are costly – like Marina, the Palm, or Jumeirah Beach.
 So, I recently stayed at the Ibis Al Barsha (click here to find their best rates) and had a wonderful time.
-The metro station is a bit further down, but still easy to walk to.
+The metro station is a bit further down but still easy to walk to.

 If you stay longer, rent an apartment.
-I was staying for one night at Jennah Place Marina on my last trip.
-It is located in Marina and there was a kitchen and a washing machine (though I did not use them).
+Once, I stayed for one night at Jennah Place Marina.
+It is located in Marina, and there was a kitchen and a washing machine (though I did not use them).

 Eating and Drinking in Dubai on a Budget

-Otherwise, I recommend not dining at the touristy areas around Dubai Mall, or Marina, though you find cheaper fast food restaurants in the malls itself.
+Otherwise, I recommend not dining in the touristy areas around Dubai Mall, or Marina, though you find cheaper fast-food restaurants in the malls themselves.

 If you like to save even more on food, you can eat in Deira (Gold and Spice Souk), the old town e.g.